dreizehnSieben/DartExercises/packages/counting-the-number-of-characters/README.md

 ## Constraints

 - Be sure the output contains the original string
-- Use a single output statement to cnstruct the output.
+- Use a single output statement to construct the output.
 - Use a built-in function of the programming language to determine the length of the string.